-Heather Wagner is an immensely creative Interior Designer who is inspired by the craft of design and its capacity to immerse its users with a resonant sense-of-place.
+Heather Wagner is an immensely creative Interior Designer who is inspired by the craft of design and its capacity to instill in its users a resonant sense of place.
 Although motivated by the artfulness of design and its ability to evoke a response in people, Heather is also technically proficient, which is proven by her considerable experience in the development of interior design construction drawings and visualizations.
 She is a graduate of the University of Manitoba, holds a Masters in Interior Design, and has a degree in Art History.
 In 2015, Interior Designers of Canada (IDC) named her as one of the Top 40 Emerging Professionals, and Steelcase Inc. decorated her with a Design Award in 2013.
 Heather has also volunteered with Architects Without Borders as a Team Leader for their Design for Disaster Relief project.

-Among her many interests, photography and travel near the top of her list.
+Among her many interests, photography and travel are near the top of her list.
 Heather particularly likes to photograph architecture and interior spaces that fully embody the vernacular of the place — essentially, design that reflects the area's culture, unique location, or era.
 This personal design philosophy is one that Heather aspires to apply in all of her design projects.